Guide

 With hundreds of AI tools available, the worst thing you can do is try to adopt them all at once.
 Here's a simple framework:

 Step 1: Track where your time goes for one week.
-Write down every task that takes more than 15 minutes.
-Categorize them: operations, writing, scheduling, accounting, customer communication, other.
-The category eating the most hours is where AI will have the biggest impact.
+Write down every task that takes more than a few minutes and categorize it: operations, writing, scheduling, accounting, customer communication, other.
+The category eating the most attention is where AI will have the biggest impact.

 Step 2: Pick one tool in your highest-impact category.
 Just one.
-Give it a genuine two-week trial — set it up properly, use it daily, and track whether it actually saves time or just feels productive.
+Give it a real evaluation period: set it up properly, use it daily, and track whether it actually saves time or just feels productive.
 Most AI tools feel impressive in demos but add friction in practice.

 Step 4: Add tools sequentially, not simultaneously.
 Once one tool is embedded in your workflow, add the next.
-Trying to adopt three AI tools at once guarantees you'll learn none of them well enough to get real value.
+Trying to adopt three AI tools at once usually means none of them becomes part of the operating system.

 The founders who get the most from AI aren't the ones with the most tools.
 They're the ones who picked the right tool for their biggest time sink and actually use it every day.
-For most solo founders, starting with operations (where tasks span multiple tools) gives the highest return because it reduces time across every function, not just one.
+For most solo founders, starting with operations gives the highest return because it reduces time across multiple functions, not just one.

 Frequently asked questions